trox115/Booking/README.md

 ## Barber App Features

-To view the live demo click the link [Github](https://antoniobarberapi.com) and you will be taken to the login page.
+To view the live demo click the [link](https://antoniobarberapi.com) and you will be taken to the login page.
 You may register or you can login with:
 - email: test@test.com
 - password: 1234